The DECLARE statement specifies the storage space for a value of a specified data type and names the storage location for easy reference.

 lastname=Zhang

-In this example, the lastname variable inherits the data type, size, and NOT NULL constraint of the firstname variable.
-However, it does not inherit the initial value of firstname.
-Therefore, an initial value must be specified for lastname, which cannot exceed 30 characters.
+In this example, the variable lastname inherits the data type, size, and NOT NULL constraint of the variable firstname.
+Since lastname does not inherit the initial value of firstname, its declaration requires an initial value (which cannot exceed 30 characters).